Aizera/aizerapage/content/about.md

 If you would like some art from me, [message me on ko-fi](https://ko-fi.com/aizera) for commissions (and be sure to read the [ToS](https://aizera.art/#commissions) on my website!!)

 I hope you enjoy reading through my progress on digital painting, reading, gaming and guides.
-If you like my work, definitely let me know!

-<script type='text/javascript' src='https://storage.ko-fi.com/cdn/widget/Widget_2.js'></script><script type='text/javascript'>kofiwidget2.init('Support Me on Ko-fi', '#0f8d96', 'L3L3226RT');kofiwidget2.draw();</script>
+Thanks for visiting!

 ## FAQ